ddmck/LinkedIn-Post-Filter/README.md

 *   **Min Newlines to Hide:** The minimum number of newlines a post must contain to be hidden.
 *   **Min Average Line Length:** The minimum average length of lines in a post to be hidden.
 *   **Blocked Keywords:** A comma-separated list of keywords.
 If a post contains any of these keywords, it will be hidden.
-*   **Min Emoji Sentences to Hide:** The minimum number of sentences starting with an emoji for a post to be hidden.
+*   **Min Emoji Sentences to Hide:** The minimum number of sentences ending with an emoji for a post to be hidden.
 *   **Debug Mode:** When enabled, the extension will print debugging information to the browser's console.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.